peterldowns/djoauth2/docs/quickstart.rst

 	$ python manage.py test djoauth2

 Now that we know that ``djoauth2`` works, it's time to set up the URL endpoints so that clients can make requests.
+Although the library handles all of the logic for us, we will have to set up some endpoints — to do so, we'll update our project's ``urls.py`` file and add a *very* simple application to hold the endpoints.
+For the purposes of this demo we're going to call it ``oauth2server``, but you could name it anything you'd like.

-Here's the ``urls.py`` file from our example
+Here's what the ``urls.py`` file from our project should look like:
-application:

 .. code:: python

+  # coding: utf-8
   from django.conf.urls import patterns, include, url from django.contrib import admin

-  from djoauth2.authorization import make_authorization_endpoint

   admin.autodiscover()